ResearchHubX/CRPR-Internal-attachment/README.md

 # CRPR-Internal-attachment
-This is the CRPR project source code
+This is the CRPR project docs including blog and powerpoint presentation.